Beth Ditto and The Gossip

 So who the hell are they and what makes them so special?
 The Gossip have been described as a rebel-punk soul trio with their roots in the punk Riot Girrrl movement.
 They are Nathan Howdeshell (aka Brace Paine) on guitars, Hannah Blilie on drums and larger-than-life songbird, Beth Ditto.
 Drawing from a wide range of musical influences, from art punk (The Slits, Sonic Youth) to soul divas (The Ronettes, Aretha Franklin, Billie Holliday) and back to early electro again (Delta 5, Gina X, Flying Lizards), The Gossip have done their home work and come up with a sound that is punchy, unique and intelligent.

-Ditto's a bit of a champion of the fuller figure and is quite happy to don a tight pink lycra catsuit to romp about onstage and is more than vocal about a woman's right to be whatever size she damn well wants, "It's so shallow to think that dieting makes you more complete.
+“It’s so shallow to think that dieting makes you more complete.
 This whole size zero bullshit is absurd.
-You wouldn't want a zero on your exam paper.
-You wouldn't want a zero on your pay cheque.
-Why would any woman want to be invisible, to disappear?".
+You wouldn’t want a zero on your exam paper.
+You wouldn’t want a zero on your pay cheque.
+Why would any woman want to be invisible, to disappear?”

-Voted NME magazine's sexiest woman in this year's polls, Beth Ditto's militant fat femme message might just be catching on...
+Voted NME magazine’s sexiest woman in recent polls, Beth Ditto’s fat femme message is an inspiration.